Diamond Drill Bit Oil Rig Cutting Structure Explained

 Bits must meet rig standards.
 Equipment with lower RPM ranges needs cutting structures suited for those situations.
 Fluid flow rates impact cooling and debris removal, depending on the hydraulic system capability.

 HAINAISEN understands that drilling projects have different needs.
 Our customisation services solve specific operating issues.
-Our experts work with customers to design and manufacture pieces that operate best under distinct geological situations.
+Our experts work with customers to design and Manufacture pieces that operate best under distinct geological situations.
 This customized technique is useful for oil and gas exploration, geothermal well drilling, hard rock mining, water well drilling, geological core sampling, and building foundation work.

 Maintenance Best Practices